Ashburnham police arrest man who claimed to have COVID, spit at women on hiking trail

 ASHBURNHAM, MASS.
 (WHDH) – Ashburnham police have made an arrest in connection with an incident involving a man who claimed to have COVID-19 before spitting in the direction of two women on a hiking trail in Ashburnham last week.

+Hale Powell, 71, of Westford, kept his mask on while leaving court after pleading not guilty to the assault Tuesday.

-The women were admiring the Boston skyline from the Hudson Overlook on the Midstate Trail when the suspect walked by and told them that they should be wearing facemasks because it was the “law,” according to the Ashburnham Police Department.
+The women were admiring the Boston skyline from the Hudson Overlook on the Midstate Trail when Powell walked by and told them that they should be wearing facemasks because it was the “law,” according to the Ashburnham Police Department.

 Video taken by one of the victims showed the man aggressively turn toward the girls, call them “selfish,” and state, “I have COVID.”